kumarnitil/DevOps-Projects/Linux/README.md

 * VIM Editor is not there by default in CentoOS and you will have to install it.
 It will have vi but now vim.
 * While I takes you to Insert mode hitting O will also take to insert mode but will take you the next line from where you can make the change.
 * anaconda-ks.cfg will have information of all the option you choose while installing the OS and is located in the home directory of root.
+* Once in extended mode of the file then hit :se nu - this will display the entire files with line numbers
+* dd is not only to delete the lines but it also works as cut paste, yyp is copy paste and ddp is cut paste

+# File System
+* A file in Linux can be a text file or a binary file.
+Use the file command to know. file <file-name>
+* file pwd when in bin directory would show it is a binary file
+* C means it is a character files linked to the character like keyboard is a character- go to directory cd /dev - this is where you find device files
+* b means block files - you will find it againsts sda which is our hardisk here.
+* l is for link like the shortcuts which we have - like the Desktop shortcuts
+  * We will do this when we work on a file location of which is very deep down in the directories
+  * to create a link we give ln -s <absolute path of the file> <link Name>
+  * to delete the link simply use rm command or we can also use unlink command
+* ls -l - display the files sorted in alphabetical order
+* ls -lt - displays the files sorted as per the time stamp
+* ls -ltr - will reverse the sorted order- which will show latest file at the end